titodalcanton/pycbc-config/O3/pycbc_live/README.md

 # PyCBC Live notes for ER14 and O3

-`run_ER14.sh` is used during ER14.
+`run_ER14.sh` is the script for starting the analysis during ER14.
 The template bank for ER14 is currently the same as used in ER13, available and documented [here](https://git.ligo.org/soumen.roy/HybridBankResults/tree/master/ER13/H1L1/OptFlow).

+`run_O3.sh` is the script for starting the analysis during O3.
+It will be modified during the run if configuration changes are necessary.
+Please submit those changes as merge requests against this repository.
+Changes will have to be reviewed and should be merged to master before `run_O3.sh` is actually deployed.

+## General overview of the setup

+Two parallel PyCBC Live analyses run at CIT: the *production analysis* doing open alerts and science, and the *O2 replay analysis* demonstrating the stability and correct behavior on old O2 data.
+The environments for these two analyses are separate, so changes can be first deployed and tested on the replay analysis while keeping the production analysis unaffected, and then replicated on the production environment.

+The production analysis uses the directories `~pycbc.live/production/O3` and `/local/pycbc.live/O3`, while the replay analysis uses `~pycbc.live/testing/O2_replay` and `/local/pycbc.live/O2_replay`.

 ## Preparing an environment for running PyCBC Live